davidvuong/es6-ds/README.md

 ## Getting Started

-To start using data-structures, simply clone the repository from GitHub:
+To start using es6-ds, simply clone the repository from GitHub:

 ```
-git clone git@github.com:davidvuong/data-structures.git
+git clone git@github.com:davidvuong/es6-ds.git
 ```

 After you've successfully cloned follow the instructions below to continue the setup process.